michaelpaulkorthals/pyenv-virtualenv-windows/src/pyenv-virtualenv-windows/docs/README.md

 It is my declared goal to share this product to the world.
 I have seen the gap in 'pyenv' and from the beginning it is my intention to close it.

-Now, the working product of this project, the plugin 'pyenv-virtualenv' for Windows is published worldwide on the relevant cloud application PyPI.
+Now, the working product of this project, the plugin 'pyenv-virtualenv' for Windows will be published worldwide on the relevant repositories:

-There, the plugin is published/distributed as Python package.
+* Test PyPI: to test the new package.
+* PyPI : to release the new package to the wordwide Python community.

-> IMPORTANT NOTE: The project/repository name 'pyenv-virtualenv-windows' on PyPI and GitHub must be identical.
+> IMPORTANT NOTE: The project name 'pyenv-virtualenv-windows' on Test PyPI, PyPI and GitHub repositories must be identical.

+> NOTE: We are using the same README.md on PyPI and GitHub.
 PiPI does not allow to store images.

-So, the images, which are used in the README.md are stored on GitHub.
+So, the images, which are didactically enhancing the README.md content, are stored on GitHub.
+So, the image references must not be local.
+It must be linked to the GitHub project subfolder 'images' folder in any case.

+> NOTE: PyPi refuses to integrate the project's industry-standard Doxygen documentation, which is enhanced with images and provided in HTML format, into the package.

+The Doxygen documentation must be published separately in a ZIP file on GitHub.

 ### Authentication

-This publication requires the identical Security measures to protect the source.
-So, Two-Factor Authentication (2FA) must be activated on GitHub and also on PiPI.
+This publication requires strong Security measures to protect the published package and its testing counterpart.
+So, Two-Factor Authentication (2FA) must be activated in the user profiles on PiPI and Test PyPI.

-The TOTP generator (e.g. Google Authenticator) must be installed on your smartphone or tablet and capable to continuously deliver the time-based OTP for PyPI.
-The PyPI password and the list of 2FA reset codes must be securely stored in your password safe.
+The TOTP generator (e.g. Google Authenticator) must be installed on your smartphone or tablet and capable to continuously deliver the time-based OTPs for PyPI and Test PyPI.
+For both repositories, the password and the list of 2FA reset codes must be securely stored in separate entries in your password safe.

 ### Preparation